vyhuang/engleri/README.md

 		- ~~new lines should be printed when the passage is clicked~~
 	- ~~[v0.2.2] add choice support~~
 		- ~~choices should be numbered & plain lines of text (should look different than passage links)~~
-	- [v0.2.3] a symbol should be present at the bottom of the ink block when text is still available
+	- ~~[v0.2.3] a symbol should be present at the bottom of the ink block when text is still available~~
+	- [v0.2.4] Define a 'default' ink-content passage (with pure HTML markup) and insert it into passage
+	- [v0.2.5] Allow users to define their own ink-content passage (with pure HTML markup) and override default ink-content passage if present
-	- [v0.2.4] Figure out state tracking
+	- [v0.2.6] Figure out state tracking
 		- game should constantly be tracking game state
 			- this includes all of ink's tracking variables too!
 			- this also means that passages should continue to display already-shown text (unless tagged otherwise)
 				- (this might be possible through abusing the saveToJson/loadFromJson functionality the runtime has)
 		- ink variables & state should be fully accessible & modifiable by the twine engine at all times
 			- this theoretically allows for full out-of-ink support
-	- [v0.2.5] Add basic variable insertion
+	- [v0.2.7] Add basic variable insertion
 		- `<$var_name>` -- reactive insertion (the value can change after it's been shown)
 		- `{var_name}` -- static insertion (the value will not change after it's been shown)
 			- obviously this is already supported in ink -- we want to support it in general passage markup.
+	- [v0.2.8] Figure out basic 'settings' dialogue / button layout
-	- [v0.2.6] Figure out saving / loading
+	- [v0.2.9] Figure out saving / loading

-- [v0.3.x]
+- [v0.3.x] Advanced styling
 	- [v0.3.1] Add basic markup language `<@style(,style): >`. possible styles:
 		- bold/b
 		- italic/i